akshayKhot/akshaykhot.github.io/_posts/2021-7-29-overriding-constructors-in-ruby.md

 tags: ruby
 ---

-Did you know that Ruby allows you to override the `new` method on a class, allowing you to customize the creation of all objects?

 Everything in Ruby is an object, including the classes themselves.
 Classes are first-class objects.
 When you create a new class, you are basically creating an instance of class `Class`.
+Ruby even allows you to override the `new` method on a class, allowing you to customize the creation of all objects.

 ```ruby
 class Person